kslstn/CozirTools/readme.md

 #Dependencies#
 - The tools use [Rob Tillaart's Cozir Library](https://github.com/RobTillaart/Arduino/tree/master/libraries/Cozir).
 - The loggers also need the [Average library](https://github.com/MajenkoLibraries/Average).
-- The LogToSD tool requires a DataLogger shield and [this RTC library](https://github.com/jcw/rtclib).
+- The LogToSD tool requires a DataLogger shield and [this DS1307RTC library](https://www.pjrc.com/teensy/td_libs_DS1307RTC.html).
 - The LogToCSV tool for logging without DataShield requires the [Time library](https://github.com/PaulStoffregen/Time)

 [To install](arduino.cc/en/Guide/Libraries) libraries, download it to your Arduino/library folder and restart the Arduino IDE.